priyanshuraj009/Med-Voice/README.md

 Speech Recognition Application with Tkinter
 This project is a speech recognition application built in Python using the Tkinter library for the graphical user interface (GUI).
 It allows users to record prescriptions and patient notes through speech-to-text conversion, manage patient details, view the final record, and share the recorded data via email or SMS.

 Features
 Speech Recognition: Records prescriptions and patient notes using the microphone.
 Patient Details: Saves and displays patient information (ID, name, age, gender, contact number).
 Final Record: Provides a comprehensive view of patient details, prescriptions, and notes.
+Sh
-Sharing Options: Allows sharing recorded data via email (using Mailgun API) and SMS (using Twilio).
+aring Options: Allows sharing recorded data via email (using Mailgun API) and SMS (using Twilio).

 Requirements
 Python 3.x
 tkinter